When I share that I have a belief…

 The impersonal God though doesn’t have to disappear with the advent of the creation.
 It can remain and in pantheism, a belief that God and the universe are one and the same thing, God is around for as long as the universe is; when one goes so the other goes with it.
 That said most pantheism beliefs regard the universe as eternal thus separation has and never will take place.

 Pan-en-theism the belief that God is in everything, is also an impersonal interpretation.
 Unlike pantheism where God ‘is’ Everything, with Pan-en-theism God is ‘in’ Everything.
 It’s a subtle but significant departure that avers the creation is built upon the God.
 They are independent in so far as the God can exist without the creation but the creation cannot exist without the God.
 To find this God one must look deep down at the most fundamental level of our universe, at the very edge of particle physics and in the smallest of spaces.

 Like Shiva as the Nataraja*3, the God of small spaces dances to manifest as the creation we experience.
 As long as Shiva dances so the creation manifests; a cosmic vibration that pervades throughout and within everything in the universe, no matter where one looks, one sees at the heart of everything, Shiva dancing.
 One does not in truth see a dancer, not one with four arms, a blue complexion and a head full of dreadlocks, instead what one sees is the dance and from the movements one extrapolates the presence of the dancer.

 However in going into the infinitely small we have arrived at and in Plato’s cave*4.
-2500 years after him we too find ourselves chained to a wall from where we too can only see the flickering shadows of Shiva dancing outside.
+2500 years after Plato we too find ourselves as he did, chained to the wall whilst Shiva dances outside.